SETI/rms-opus/import/README.md

   - Verify dictionary context and name
   - Verify slug names

-- Support volume_id_list in obs_general

-- Add val_min/val_max to Galileo and UVIS
+- Add val_min/val_max to UVIS

-- Update COISS filters with wavelengths from Table A.2 of the Data User's Guide
+- Convert GROUP fields to ENUM if they are constant

 - Don't create indexes on import tables